Editors notes:

 In the fall, as we started maintenance therapy, we had decided, reluctantly, to keep Beau on the Septra.
 It felt like the better choice to protect him from the unknowns of a fungal infection.
 At least, until we had more information.

 “Do you think it would matter if the school had mold from all this water damage?”
 I asked Shelby, another mom and my PTO co-chair, as we walked up to the school building, gesturing towards the roof.
-Since seeing Kyra and her mom at Target I couldn’t stop thinking about mold.
+Since seeing Kyra and her mom at Target I couldn’t stop thinking about the mold.

 “Yeah, I mean, I suppose it can’t be good.
 And look at all the tarps!
 I am sure there are leaks!”

-We had to run by the accountant’s office, in the annex, to grab the PTO debit card to make some purchases for the PTO event we were coordinating later in the week.
+We had to run by the accountant’s office, to grab the PTO debit card to make some purchases for the PTO event we were coordinating later in the week.
 We walked in to her office and Shelby inquired about the debit card.
 I couldn’t believe what I was seeing.

 “Amy, why are these here?”
 I interrupted as I motioned to the trash cans lined-up against the wall, the stained ceiling tiles moved from the dropped ceiling above, revealing another trashcan in the rafters.